SlicerDMRI/wmap/docs/source/users_guide.md

    Apptainer is an open-source equivalent to Docker; these both container systems allow to ship all necessary dependencies.

+> ℹ️ **Note**
+>
-   **Note:** Apptainer containers have access only to a limited set of paths in the host machine (called "bind points"), so users may need to specify other paths so that the container obtains access to the data hosted on such paths.
-The relevant information can be found at the [Bind Paths and Mounts](https://apptainer.org/docs/user/main/bind_paths_and_mounts.html) section.
+> Apptainer containers have access only to a limited set of paths in the host
+> machine (called "bind points"), so users may need to specify other paths
+> so that the container obtains access to the data hosted on such paths.
+The
-   {: .note}
+> relevant information can be found at the [Bind Paths and Mounts](https://apptainer.org/docs/user/main/bind_paths_and_mounts.html)
+> section.

 1. Build the [QSIprep Apptainer (Singularity) container](https://qsiprep.readthedocs.io/en/latest/installation.html#singularity-container)
    (output is a file with the extension `sif`).